Who is BlueOregon?

 Kristin Teigen

 Kristin Teigen left Oregon almost two decades ago to be a political activist in San Francisco and Washington DC, and worked for, among others, CISPES, the National Gay and Lesbian Task Force and the National Organization for Women.
-She returned with the hubby about ten years ago, both ready for a garden, a family and a bit of fresh air.
-She worked in Oregon for few noble causes before chucking the nonprofit grind to become a grad student at PSU.
-She's finishing up degrees in History and Education, but really, her main job is taking care of two adorable boys as a stay-at-home mom.
-She just might be one of those radical feminist, enviro moms the Radical Right loves to hate.
+She returned with the hubby more than a decade ago, both ready for a garden, a family and a bit of fresh air.
+She worked in Oregon for few noble causes before returning to graduate school to pound out degrees in History and Education.
+Now, she’s a consultant, but really, her main job is taking care of two adorable boys and spending way too much time at PTSA meetings.